Celebration over, Japan's Okubo keen to justify recall

 "Yoshito is the type of player who can do anything," said the Manchester United attacker.

-"I like to think we combine well and we play at a similar pace.
-He's very good at pressing and taking the ball off opponents.
+"I like to think we combine well and we play at a similar pace.file:///C:/Users/U0116030/Downloads/RTR2FWGI.jpg He's very good at pressing and taking the ball off opponents.

 "We as a team have to figure out how to make the most of his qualities through the training sessions."